-(B) If the respondent is a lobbyist, employee of a contractor or other person who is present in the State Capitol for professional or work reasons, the Legislative Administrator shall provide notice of the proposed remedy under this paragraph to the respondent and the respondent's employer within 14 days of receiving the final report from the investigator.
-If the respondent is a lobbyist who is a member of an association of professional lobbyists, the Legislative Administrator shall also provide notice of the proposed remedy to the association.
+(B) If the respondent is a lobbyist, employee of a contractor or other 2021person who is present in the State Capitol for professional or work reasons, the Legislative Administrator shall provide notice of the proposed remedy 22under this paragraph to the respondent and the respondent's employer within 2314 days of receiving the final report from the investigator.
+If the respondent 24is a lobbyist who is a member of an association of professional lobbyists, the 25Legislative Administrator shall also provide notice of the proposed remedy 26to the association.
+27 under this subsection shall consider and weigh the presence or absence of discrimination as described in subsection (14)(d)(C) of this rule in the conduct found to be a violation of this rule.
+Because the Legislative Branch is committed to promoting a safe, respectful and inclusive workplace and environment in the State Capitol, a finding that discrimination was present in the conduct found to be a violation of this rule justifies enhancing the severity of the remedy to be imposed.